 In these situations, the spouse with less earning potential may feel entitled to reimbursement for the sacrifices they made throughout the course of the marriage.
 The party asked to pay spousal support might feel conflicted about offering their ex-spouse maintenance money in addition to child support and division of property.
 These types of conversations can become difficult to navigate and require the guidance of an experienced Austin family law attorney.

 A court might grant one spouse temporary spousal support while a divorce case is still underway if the spouse needs the income.
 It is up to a spouse to complete and file a Motion for Temporary Orders if he or she needs spousal support during a divorce settlement.
-The family law judge will hold a hearing and listen to both sides of the argument to decide whether or not a temporary spousal support order is necessary and fair.
+The family law judge will hold a hearing and listen to both sides of the argument.
+The judge will then decide whether or not a temporary spousal support order is necessary and fair.

 Texas Family Code Section 6.502 outlines the requirements and stipulations for temporary spousal support during a pending divorce.
 It explains that such an order might be necessary for one spouse to cover attorney’s fees and expenses, to retain exclusive occupancy of the residence, or to award a spouse control over a business.
 Most divorce cases will not require a temporary spousal support order, but it might be necessary for divorce cases that will take a long time, such as contested divorces.